mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 1. Each resident in Kanthaus has one position.
 1. Positions are ordered hierarchically and come with different rights and duties.
 1. *Guest* (§6) is the lowest position.
 Every person coming to Kanthaus first is a Guest.
 Guests need to participate in an Evaluation Procedure (§9) after 14 days of residency.
 A guest can express the desire to become a Volunteer in or before their Evaluation.
 1. *Volunteer* (§7) is the middle position.
-Volunteers need to participate in an Evaluation Procedure (§9) after 90 days of residency as a Volunteer.
+Volunteers need to participate in an Evaluation Procedure (§9) 90 days after becoming or having been reaffirmed as a Volunteer.
 A Volunteer can express the desire to become a Member in or before their Evaluation.
 1. *Member* (§8) is the highest position.
-Members need to participate in an Evaluation Procedure (§9) after 180 days of residency as a Member.
+Members need to participate in an Evaluation Procedure (§9) 180 days after becoming or having been reaffirmed as a Member.

 ### §6.
 Guest
 1. The position of Guest is intended for individuals who simply want to come by and spend some time in the space or with its residents.